YechuRishi/Shipping-Logistics-Management-System/README.md

 ## Technologies Used

-- **SQL / Oracle SQL:** For database schema design and data management
+- ** Oracle SQL:** For database schema design and data management
 - **Relational Database:** Structured storage with foreign keys to maintain data integrity
-- **PL/SQL Scripts:** For inserting initial data and managing operations
+- **SQL Scripts:** For inserting initial data and managing operations

 ---